-Texas Department of Transportation (TxDOT): TxDOT has established a temporary haul location approved by TCEQ and is scheduled to begin debris cleanup assistance on Tuesday April 2nd, in those impacted counties.
+Texas Department of Transportation (TxDOT): Regional clean-up efforts are being coordinated by TxDOT, TDEM, TCEQ & local officials.
+A meeting to discuss debris clean-up is scheduled for next Monday with Hemphill County.
+TxDOT has established a temporary haul location approved by TCEQ and is scheduled to begin debris cleanup assistance on Tuesday April 2nd, in those impacted counties.
 TxDOT is coordinating with TDEM on a press release to advise citizens on the process for debris pickup.
-TxDOT has provided responding agencies with a total of 1,495 gallons of fuel.